Nannerl Notenbuch: Andante in C, K. 1a

-This piece of music was probably Mozart's first composition.
-It is an extremely short piece, consisting of just 10 measures, and was notated by the composer's father, Leopold, as Wolfgang was only five years old when he composed it.
+This piece of music was Mozart's first composition.
+It is an extremely short piece, consisting of just 10 measures.

 It is normally performed on the harpsichord and is in the key of C. The piece opens with a one-bar phrase in 3/4 time, which is then repeated.
 A second, modified phrase receives the same treatment.
 The time signature then changes to 2/4 and in the following four measures Mozart reverts to a typically Baroque style.
 The piece concludes with a simple authentic cadence.

 Allegro in C, K. 1b

 An extremely short work, consisting of only twelve measures.
-It was notated by Mozart's father, Leopold, as Wolfgang was only five years old when he composed it.

 It is normally performed on the harpsichord, and is in the key of C. As the tempo indicates, it is a fast and lively piece.
 Unlike K. 1a, this piece is not based on repeated phrases.
 It begins with an ascending scale in the right hand from the dominant (G) to the mediant (E) on the first and third beats of the bars, while the left hand adds a counterpoint on the off beats.
 After reaching a peak, the right hand drops down in a series of quarter notes and eighth notes, accompanied by a very simple bass part.
 Curiously, the final cadence takes place between the eighth and ninth measures: in the last four measures, which make up a quarter of the entire composition, Mozart rings various changes on an unadorned C major triad.

 Allegro in F, K. 1c

 This piece, Allegro for keyboard in F, K. 1c runs to twenty-four measures (including repeats).
 It was composed by Wolfgang on 11 December 1761 in Salzburg.
-It was notated by Mozart's father, Leopold, as Wolfgang was just five years old at the time.